via5/AlternateUI/README.md

 Use the `Consolas` font for the error log.

 ### Edit mode on load
 Switch to Edit mode every time a scene is loaded.
+Disabled by default.

 ### Focus head on load
 When a scene is loaded, center the camera to the head of the first atom in the scene.
 Works best with `Disable load position` enabled.
+Disabled by default.

 ### Disable load position
 Some scenes will move the camera to a specific location when they load.
 This disables the load position for all scenes and keeps the camera where it was.
+Disabled by default.

 ### Move new lights
 The `InvisibleLight`'s initial position is a bit too close to the center for characters that are in the default position.
 This will move new `InvisibleLight` atoms slightly forwards for better illumination.
+Disabled by default.

 ## Licence
 AlternateUI is released under [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0).
 This project is in the public domain.